ignis32/OrbaDongle/README.md

 ESP32 GND connected to GND of STM32   // ground

 !!!Warning, achtung, внимание!!!
-3.3V of STM32 connected to ESP32 3.3v   // This will power ESP32 from STM32 but *please*, do not power ESP32 with USB cable when this wire is connected, \
-to evade magic smoke leaving it.
+	3.3V of STM32 connected to ESP32 3.3v   // This will power ESP32 from STM32 but *please*, do not power ESP32 with USB cable when this wire is connected, to evade magic smoke leaving it.

 	I would suggest uploading firmwares before adding this last wiring connection.
 And if you will need change to firwmare, disconnect this wiring.

-Powering ESP32 from two sources in the same time will most probably fry it.
+	Powering ESP32 from two sources in the same time might most probably fry it.
 Or something else.
 Do not do it.

+!!!Warning, achtung, внимание!!!

 Additional information Q&A: